MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ClientAccessRule.md

 ```

 ### -User
 The User parameter specifies the user account to test.

+For the best results, we recommend using the following values:

+- UPN: For example, `user@contoso.com` (users only).
+- Domain\\SamAccountName: For example, `contoso\user`.

-You can use any value that uniquely identifies the user.
+Otherwise, you can use any value that uniquely identifies the user.
 For example:

 - Name
 - Alias